LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

      ingress:
        - {}

-Only allow outgoing traffic to access port 443.
+Only allow outgoing traffic from Pods with a specified label to access port 443.

 .. code-block:: yaml